If you need seventeen different skills just to get an entry-level job, maybe the problem isn’t your qualifications.

 That’s the skill that matters.
 Everything else is just tools and processes in service of that goal.

 And you can’t learn it from a course.
-You can only develop it by trying, failing, learning, and trying again.
+You can only develop it by trying, failing, learning, and trying again on projects where the outcome actually matters.

-The difference between people with successful design careers and people stuck in course-taking loops isn’t the number of skills they’ve mastered.
+The difference between people with successful design careers and people stuck in course-taking loops isn’t the number of UI UX design skills they’ve mastered.

 It’s that they started before they were ready and learned by doing real work on real problems.